-Emma started dance classes right here in Bellefonte at the age of 5 years old, taking class at Kennedy Dance Centre (aka Hot Styles, but under its previous owner).
-Beginning with Dance Discovery and Modern, she soon branched out to Ballet and began participating in Musical Theatre dance and performance at school.
+Emma grew up in Bellefonte and started dance at 5 years old, taking class at Kennedy Dance Centre (aka Hot Styles, but under its previous owner).
+Beginning with Dance Discovery and Modern, she soon branched out to Ballet and also began participating in Musical Theatre dance and performance at school.
 In college, she continued Modern, Ballet, and Musical Theatre and added Jazz and Hip-Hop to her repertoire.
-She also choreographed for and directed the student showcase, getting a taste of teaching.
+She also choreographed for and directed the student showcase, getting a taste of teaching and choreography.

-Emma graduated from Bucknell University in 2020 with a major in Linguistics and Minors in Dance, Russian, and French.
-She plans to attend graduate school for Sociolinguistics in the near future, hoping to investigate how language choice and variation affect both individual identity and overarching cultural and social systems.
-She hopes to be a 2020-21 recipient of the Fulbright English Teaching Assistant scholarship, and if chosen would spend a school year teaching English in a Russian university.
-Regardless, she plans to continue finding ways to keep dance an important part of her life!
+Emma graduated from Bucknell University in 2020 with a major in Linguistics and minors in Dance, Russian, and French.
+She plans to attend graduate school for Sociolinguistics to investigate how language choice and variation affect both individual identity and overarching cultural and social systems, and to continue on to a career advocating for and educating about the importance/effects of this linguistic diversity.
+And, of course, she plans to continue to find ways to keep dancing.